bbauska/UC-Davis-JS-Basics/readme.md

 </p>
 <!-- ![](./images/image011.png){width="5.0in" height="3.0544870953630796in"} -->

-I have that website pulled up over here.
-You can come here and look through some of the different sites that have won awards on awwwards.com. <https://www.awwwards.com/>.
-They tend to be pretty innovative and interesting sites.
+<p>I have that website pulled up over here.
+You can come here and look
+through some of the different sites that have won awards on awwwards.com. <https://www.awwwards.com/>.
+They tend to be pretty innovative and interesting sites.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 12. taptaro example in awwwards.com (14) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->